 At the far end of the plateau is the smallest cavern, with a low entrance that requires a bowing of the head.
 It is a perfect antechamber and a low wall in front of it would make it possible for a blindfolded candidate to exit safely, without falling down the sheer cliff in front of it, ready to be led to the central cave, known as the Condemned Man’s Cell which is also a ‘birthing chamber’.

-Our initiand, then, standing beneath the great hand of stone in which rests the Broken Pillar, is asked, ‘Can you grasp the Divine?’.
-And they try, finding the hidden pathway, climbing to the next level…yet still unable to touch the Column that stands separate from the rest.
+Our initiand, then, standing beneath the great hand of stone in which rests the Broken Pillar, is asked, ‘Can you grasp the Beyond?’.
+And they try, finding the hidden pathway, climbing to the next level… yet they are still unable to touch the Column that stands separate from the rest.